Pelgrane Press: Awards

+Pelgrane Press won the 2017 Indie Game Developer Network award for "Best Game" for the story game anthology Seven Wonders.

-Press coverage has noted Pelgrane's outsized ability to accomplish significant output despite its stature: Pelgrane are a relatively small company in comparison to some of the other contenders and seeing them sweep the awards shelf is great.
+Press coverage has noted Pelgrane's outsized ability to accomplish significant output despite its stature, with one website saying: Pelgrane are a relatively small company in comparison to some of the other contenders and seeing them sweep the awards shelf is great.
 They are proof that at least in the table top world, quality products can still conquer the world.